 Reading it didn’t affect me anymore though.
 I read it and thought … I don’t need to try and write anything to Dad.

 I shared the email with my therapist at the next session.
 Reading the email she could see signs of how Dad’s struggling to accept the changing ways of the world, that he does love me, but that he’s scared.
 She agreed that the language used, and the way it was phrased, left a lot to be desired though.

 Dads opinion is just that, an opinion.
-I used to believe him … I don’t anymore.
+It’s an opinion I used to believe … but I don’t anymore.